jusporrer/Kalman-TD-Model/README.md

 The KF can account for this phenomenon only when the compound is presented simultaneously but not serially as it does not allow within-trial representation.

 ## Behavioural Example (Shevill & Hall, 2004)
-In particular, Shevill & Hall (2004) look at the effect of extinguishing the second-order stimulus Z on the responding to the first order stimulus.
+In particular, Shevill & Hall (2004) looked at the effect of extinguishing the second-order stimulus A on the responding to the first order stimulus.

 | Phase 1                         | Phase 2                        | Test                            |
 | :------------------------------:|:------------------------------:| :------------------------------:|